Cosmological implications of a viable non-analytical f(R) model: The inflationary paradigm

-After discussing the power-law evolution of the Universe proper of the radiation- and matter-dominated eras, we now analyze the inflationary behavior characterizing the very early dynamics.
-In this analysis, we assume that the inflationary expansion is driven by some component (\emph{e.g.}, a scalar field) with negative pressure $p=-\rho$, as in standard inflationary models.
-In other words, we are interested in studying how the modification of the GR action \reff{nonan} affects the de Sitter dynamics (and, indeed, if such a phase can exist in the extended framework).
-For an interesting approach, where the inflationary scenario is instead directly embedded within the modified gravity scheme, see \cite{Odintsov1, Odintsov2}.
-In this respect, we hypothesize an exponential behavior for the scale factor of the Universe $a=a_I\;e^{\s(t-t_I)}=\ao\;e^{\s t}$, where $\s>0$ and $\ao=a_I e^{-\s t_I}$ (here, $t_I$ denotes the end of inflation).
-In the following, we concentrate the attention on the solution for vanishing spatial curvature $K=0$ and, in this case, \refeq{a-eq} rewrites as
+We model the inflationary expansion as driven by some component (\emph{e.g.} a scalar field) with negative pressure $p$.
+We are interested in studying how the action \reff{nonan} affects the de Sitter dynamics and, indeed, if such a phase can exist in the extended framework.
+Thus, we consider $a=a_I\;e^{\s(t-t_I)}\equiv\ao\;e^{\s t}$, where $\s>0$ is the Hubble constant during the de Sitter phase and $t_I$ denotes the end of inflation.
+We focus on the case of vanishing spatial curvature and the 00-component of the modified Einstein equations reads as (here $w\equiv p/\rho=const.$ and $\rho=\rhoo\,[a/\azero]^{-3(1+w)}$ is the energy density)